meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

 ## Explain your SELENUIM test case design process

+With this in mind, we have envision our user to conduct the following actions on the website:
+- Login
+- Search for a store
+- Changing email communication preferences
+- Add and remove items from cart
+- Add and remove items from wishlist
+- Changing account details
+- Sorting the items within categories
+- Filtering the items within categories

+After defining the list of actions that a user will conduct in our test scenario, we then progress to creating test cases for these actions to verify the functionality works according to expectations.

+For example with login, we would define test cases to ensure the function works appropriately when right credentials were entered as well as when the wrong credentials were entered.

 ## Explain the use of assertions and checkpoints

 ## Testing functionalities with different test data